Back to BlogReal Estate

 • Buy and hold for long-term appreciation

-• Fix and flip for quick profits
+• Fix.
+Flip for quick profits

 • Short-term rentals for higher income